West Bengal Board Class 11 Chemistry Question Paper

 Option a – Chloride shift

-Which of the following is not a precious/semi-precious stone?
+Which of the following is not classified as a precious or semi-precious gem?

 (a) Ruby